 The videos are structured just like the book, in 12 easy-to-follow lessons.
 You’ll get two videos at a time, that you can follow for four to six weeks.

 Then, you’re ready for the next two lessons.
-In six to nine months time, you can be done with the whole course and then, by that time, you’ll be the next bonafide butt-kicker people whisper about when they see you walking the streets.
+In no time, you can be done with the whole course and then, by that time, you’ll be the next bonafide butt-kicker people whisper about when they see you walking the streets.

 Again, I’ll be showing you the details, the setups and the variations that Burns never went into.
 I’ll also sneak in additional material that I learned from Karl Gotch.
 Priceless material to say the least.

 Now, just to whet your appetite for this material, take a look at what you’ll learn in these lessons:

 • 4 ultra-powerful breathing exercises that focus your mind, increase energy and strength, and make you supremely calm and confident while improving your athletic skills